Excuse Me, You Got Some Feminism in My Regency Romance

 Here’s the thing … people like to include feminism in their historical stories.
 For no reason other than to show that they are Woke and they Understand that Back Then things were Not Ideal for Women.

-But, first of all, they exaggerate some elements of the era (probably based on authors like Jane Austen who exaggerated conditions for the sake of proving a point).
+But, first of all, they exaggerate some elements of the era (probably based on authors like Jane Austen, though she does it so much more subtly that I can’t imagine how we got here).

 It’s misplaced and weird, it doesn’t make sense for the era, and it’s just … annoying.
 A little trope or plot detail or whatever you want to call it that is included for the sake of including it.